The playwright George Bernard Shaw reckons ‘There is no sincerer love than the love of food’…

 Not only is this takeaway renowned for being one of the best fish and chips shops on The Suffolk Coast, but in the whole of the UK too.
 For some reason, they always taste so much better when eaten in the sea air along the prom…

-Seafood lovers will not be disappointed with the delights of the beachside located Seafood Bar & Grill at The Brudenell or a slap-up meal in Brasserie Bleue at The White Lion.
+Seafood lovers will not be disappointed with the delights of the beachside located Seafood Bar & Grill at The Brudenell, a slap-up meal in Brasserie Bleue at The White Lion or the seafood/Indian fusion restaurant, Sea Spice.

 Southwold is well known as the quintessentially English seaside town of The Suffolk Coast.
 Home to a close residential community, visitors and the odd celebrity or two – so it comes as no surprise that there are some rather exceptional eateries here too!

 We challenge you to walk past the High Street based Two Magpies Bakery and Café without succumbing to the wafts of their award winning, freshly baked bread.
-But, make sure you leave space for a light lunch at Southwold Pier or The Crown gastro pub on the green before sneaking in afternoon tea at The Swan.
+But, make sure you leave space for a dinner at The Crown gastro pub or the award-winning Swan Hotel.

 Recommended in the Michelin Guide, make sure you book a table at The Crown at Woodbridge.
 Start off the evening with a contemporary cocktail followed by a meal in stylish restaurant which focusses on using quality ingredients.
 Whether its local shellfish sourced from the River Deben or foraged herbs from surrounding hedgerows, head chef Luke Bailey and his team offer locals and visitors to the area a hearty taste of modern British cooking.